 There is a reason why breakfast is considered the most important meal of the day and you and your team should take advantage of that.
-Start your day with a good cup of coffee, tea or even hot cocoa if you wish and encourage your team to do that too.
-By making sure that you all begin as pleasantly as possible, the chance of having a good work day increases exponentially.
-A healthy meal in the morning replenishes our body with fuel, provides us with the energy we will need for the day, restores glucose levels to boost our memory and concentration, and improves our mood and lowers our stress levels.
+Start your day with a good cup of coffee, tea, or even hot cocoa if you wish, and encourage your team to do that too.
+By making sure that you all begin as pleasantly as possible, the chance of having a good workday increase exponentially.
+A healthy meal in the morning replenishes our body with fuel, provides us with the energy we will need for the day, restores glucose levels to boost our memory and concentration, and improves our mood, and lowers our stress levels.
 What’s more, this is also an opportunity to catch up with your colleagues and your team.
 Sharing a meal, albeit through videoconferencing, is an effective way to reach out to the people that you work with.
 By doing this in the morning, people are more likely to be refreshed and eager to start the day.

 Working from home may be an ideal situation for some, but for those who may be struggling in this setup, reaching out to them through a quick morning coffee date may be a good way to ease them into this new normal.

 A well planned day is a day that will go well.
 One of the main hurdles of working remotely is managing your time and the best way to overcome this is through a well-organized calendar.
 You and your team will benefit greatly from online tools that will allow you to do this and more.
-Encourage your team to impose a structure on their work days so that they will be more focused on their tasks in spite of being surrounded by things that could distract them from being productive.
-In maintaining an efficient calendar, you and your team will be able to lessen the stress that usually stems from doing over time work, procrastinating and missing deadlines.
+Encourage your team to impose a structure on their workdays so that they will be more focused on their tasks despite being surrounded by things that could distract them from being productive.
+In maintaining an efficient calendar, you and your team will be able to lessen the stress that usually stems from doing overtime work, procrastinating and missing deadlines.
 What’s more, having a set schedule allows everyone to take the necessary breaks such as coffee and lunch breaks, as well as, taking their vacation leaves and holidays.
 This way, you prevent employee burnout and keep everyone in the best of health.